MeikTranel/NXPorts/README.md

 ## Getting Started

 To get started you only have to add the `NXPorts` package to your project.
 That's it. `NXPorts` will automatically generate exports as part of your build now.
+Some samples are available [here](./samples).

 ### Prerequisites